-The new Parmigiani Fleurier Toric Minute Repeater looks like a thoroughly executed tribute to the early XIX century Perrin Freres pocket watch that the Swiss brand recently restored for the Edouard and Maurice Sandoz Foundation (EMSF.)
+The new Parmigiani Fleurier Toric Minute Repeater is a thoroughly executed tribute to the early XIX century Perrin Freres pocket watch that the Swiss brand recently restored for the Edouard and Maurice Sandoz Foundation (EMSF.)
 As you will see on the picture below, the pocket watch in question could be just another 200-year-old artifact, if not its peculiar face.

 Instead of the usual round dial with a pair of hands that simply point at respective numerals on the hour and minute tracks, that beautifully crafted timekeeper featured a unique half-moon-style aperture that displayed 12 hour markers positioned on a short arc from around 9:30 to 2:30.